christ-offer/fastapi-htmx-llm-playground/README.md

 * The UI is regular HTML but with HTMX for the dynamic parts.
 * Has both OpenAI and Anthropic models available

+## TODO
+- [ ] Add database for users and history
+- [ ] Add user auth
+- [ ] Add user preferences (api-keys, system messages, etc)
+- [ ] Get streaming to work. (the chatbot streams in cli atm, but not managed to get FastAPI/UI to stream yet)

 ## Functions

 * /help - lists all available commands